OceanSprint/tesh/README.md

 - `tesh-platform`: specify on which platforms this session block should be tested (`linux`, `darwin`, `windows`),
 - `tesh-fixture`: a filename to save the current snippet,
 - `tesh-timeout`: number of seconds before a command timeouts (defaults to 30s),
-- `tesh-timeout-expected`: if set to `yes` or `true`, the last command is expected to timeout after `tesh-timeout`.
+- `tesh-long-running`: set to `true` to showcase long-running commands such as `docker compose up`.

-Let's look at all of these through examples
+Let's look at all of these through examples!

 ### Testing exit codes